EMDR Therapy Training 2026

 Who is it taught by?

-In their practices, MaryAnn Stevens and Dr Flewett use EMDR therapy widely, with patients presenting with a broad range of mental health conditions including anxiety, addictions and psychotic disorders in which a trauma component is common.
-Having found EMDR Therapy to be so helpful for their patients, MaryAnn Stevens and Dr Flewett are keen to train as many clinicians as possible to become skilled EMDR Therapists.
+MaryAnn Stevens and all those who teach on this course use EMDR therapy widely in a wide range of settings and with a wide range of diagnoses, populations and cultural contexts.
+Having found EMDR Therapy to be so helpful for their patients, they are keen to train as many clinicians as possible to become skilled EMDR Therapists.

-PSME 456 in 2026 will be taught by MaryAnn Stevens, and Dr Allister Bush
+PSME 456 in 2026 will be taught by MaryAnn Stevens and Specialists in the relevant areas.

 Dr Tom Flewett and other practitioners talk about using EMDR